SatishDivvi/Linux-Server-Configuration---Item-Catalog-App/README.md

 This project describes in detail on how to deploy the Flask App on Amazon Lightsail Ubuntu Instance.
 Below topics are covered:
 1. Amazon Lightsail Instance Creation
-2. New User Creation and Generating Public-Private RSA Key Pair
+2. New User Creation, Providing Sudo Access and Generating Public-Private RSA Key Pair
 3. Enabling the default ubuntu firewall
 4. Install app dependencies
 5. Updating Google and Facebook OAuth if required